-Have questions about ineffective assistance on guilty pleas and habeas corpus?
+Have questions about ineffective assistance on guilty pleas and habeas corpus in Connecticut?
 Get them answered here.

 A defendant has a constitutional right to effective assistance of counsel on a guilty plea.
 Hill v.
 Lockhart, 474 U.S. 52, 57 (1985); see Copas v.
 Commissioner, 234 Conn.
 139, 153 (1995), overruled in part on other grounds, Washington v.
 Commissioner, 287 Conn.
 792 (2008); Ebron v.
 Commissioner, 120 Conn.
 App.
 560, 566-67 (2010), rev’d in part on other grounds, 307 Conn.
 342 (2012), cert. denied in part on other grounds sub. nom. , Arnone v.
 Ebron, U.S. , 133 S.Ct.
 1726 (2013).

 Also, if a guilty plea rests on defense counsel’s advice and that advice was erroneous or not, “within the range of competence demanded of attorneys in criminal cases[,]” McMann v.
 Richardson, 397 U.S. 759, 771 (1970), the plea may be involuntary, see North Carolina v.
 Alford, 400 U.S. 25, 31 (1970)(“plea [must] represent a voluntary and intelligent choice among the alternative courses of action”), and, hence, invalid because it is the product of ineffective assistance of counsel.
 Hill v.
 Lockhart, 474 U.S. at 56-57.